mashalumairniazi/SurveyForm/README.md

    git clone https://github.com/your-username/survey-form-minecraft.git
 2. Ensure that both the index.html and styles.css files are in the same directory.
 3. Open the index.html file in a web browser to view the project.

+## Learning Objectives

+This project helps learners:
+- Build a functional HTML form that collects user input through various form elements.
+- Implement built-in HTML5 validation for email and number fields.
+- Style a form using CSS to create a visually appealing and accessible user interface.
+- Use HTML attributes like `required`, `placeholder`, and `pattern` to enhance user experience.

+## FreeCodeCamp Curriculum

+This project is a part of the [Responsive Web Design Certification](https://www.freecodecamp.org/learn/responsive-web-design/) on FreeCodeCamp.

+## License

+This project is licensed under the MIT License.